richardhaven/Timelanes/README.md

 ## Usage

-In a builder, create a Timelanes with the names of the timelanes above and below the timeline, the date range of the timeline itself, a fallback builder function (see below), and a set of TimeEvent instances.
+In a builder, as a descendant of a (text) Directionality ancestor (e.g. MaterialApp), create a Timelanes with the names of the timelanes above and below the timeline, the date range of the timeline itself, a fallback builder function (see below), and a set of TimeEvent instances.
 Each of these instances has a date or date range, a timelane index, a title, a priority (for handling overlapping widgets), a horizontal offset, and a builder function which returns a widget

 The builder function (either specific to a TimeEvent or the TimeLanes fallback) receives the event instance, the height of the lane, the scale of pixels per minute, and an indication if the event's date range is